pablodecm/paper-inferno/paper/paper.md

 framework, where the considered loss function accounts for the details of the statistical model as well as the expected effect of nuisance parameters.

-![Learning inference-aware summary statistics (see section text for details).](gfx/figure1.pdf){#fig:diagram}
+![Learning inference-aware summary statistics (see text for details).](gfx/figure1.pdf){#fig:diagram}

 The family of summary statistics $\boldsymbol{s}(D)$ considered in this